dacrands/tailwind-blog/content/blog/getting-a-job-as-a-dev/index.md

 ## You Won't Get a Job as a Developer

 Excuse the provoking title to this section, though I feel it's important keep expecations in order.
-While I cannot verify their authenticity, I have read reddit posts about people who quit their job and spent $20k on a coding bootcamp with the hopes of becoming a developer.
+While I cannot verify their authenticity, I have read reddit posts about people who quit their jobs and spent $20k on a coding bootcamp with the hope of becoming developers.
 Don't do that.
 If you have a job, do not quit it until you have another.
 Also, do not spend more than a hundred bucks on learning materials, and that's at the high-end -- all of this can be learned for free.

 ## Are You Able to Tolerate Developing?
 Initially you will treat developing as a hobby, and the question you should ask yourself as you continue to learn and build things is whether or not you can tolerate programming enough to do it professionally.
 I am using "tolerate" and not "like" since I don't believe you need to *like* what you do for a living, but do need to be able to tolerate it.